TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 ### Create Tyk policies for an API Product and plan

-Navigate to the Tyk Dashboard and create two policies: one for the plan and one for the API Product.
-Both policies should include the APIs with JWT authentication.
+Navigate to the Tyk Dashboard and create two policies: one for a plan and one for an API Product.
+Both policies should include only the APIs with JWT authentication that you want to bundle as an API Product.

-Step 1.
-Create a policy for a product.
+**Step 1.** Create a policy for an API product.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/create-jwt-policy-for-product.png" alt="Create a policy for a product" >}}

-Step 2.
-Create a policy for a plan.
+**Step 2.** Create a policy for a plan.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/create-jwt-policy-for-plan.png" alt="Create a policy for a plan" >}}

 ### Create the NoOp policy and API
-Tyk requires any API that uses the scope to policy mapping to have [a default policy]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens#step-4-set-a-default-policy" >}} ) to the default policy>.
+Tyk requires any API that uses the scope to policy mapping to have [a default policy]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens#step-4-set-a-default-policy" >}} ).
 Access rights and rate limits defined in the default policy take priority over other policies, including policies for the API Product and plan.

 To avoid that, you need to create the NoOp API and policy that won't grant access to the APIs included in the API Product but will satisfy the requirement for a default policy.

-**Step 1.** Create the NoOp API
+**Step 1.** Create the NoOp API.

-For that, navigate to the API menu in the Tyk Dashboard:
+For that, navigate to the `APIs` menu in the Tyk Dashboard:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-api-menu-in-the-tyk-dashboard.png" alt="Navigate to the API menu in the Tyk Dashboard" >}}